ASE G1 Maintenance & Lt. Repair Practice Test

 - D. Aerated power steering fluid.

 Answer B is wrong.
 A vacuum check valve is a one-way air valve used on vacuum brake booster systems.
-A Hydroboost brake booster uses fluid pressure, and a vacuum brake booster uses vacuum pressure.
+A Hydroboost booster uses fluid pressure, and a vacuum brake booster uses vacuum pressure.

 Answer C is wrong.
 The power steering pump produces pressure for the Hydroboost unit.